zuazo/dovecot-cookbook/README.md

 ## Namespaces Example

-The `['namespaces']` attribute is an array, which could conaint both array or hash values.
+The `['namespaces']` attribute is an array, which could contain both array or hash values.

 ```ruby
 node.default['dovecot']['namespaces'] = [